Best Time to Climb Kilimanjaro?

 Before discussing the respective merits of climbing at different times of year, it may be interesting to consider a summary of our climbers’ patterns of timings over the last three complete years, 2007-

-A graph showing what percentage of our climbers climbed in each month over three consecutive years.This data is perhaps easier to peruse in the following formats:
+A graph showing what percentage of our climbers climbed in each month over three consecutive years is perhaps easier to peruse in a bar chart:

 Climbing Kilimanjaro during Wet Months